taranion/mudstandards/docs/gmcp/mudstandards_room.md

 - **description**
   (*Optional*) The full room description
 - **terrain**
-  (*Optional*) A reference to a terrain definition
+  (*Optional*) A reference to a terrain definition.
+See `mudstandards.room.terrain`
 - **exits**
   (*Mandatory*) A map of exists, identified by the direction.
-Each entry consists of TODO
+Each entry consists of a map of exit object.
+The abbreviated direction (N,S,E,W,U,D,NE,NW,SE,SW) serves as a key.
+Valid attributes of an exit are:
+  - **id** (*Mandatory*)
+    Identifier (possible non-numeric) of the target room.
+  - **inverse** (*Optional*)
+    Direction in which you can return from the target room back to this room.
+Useful for mappers in maps where exit directions are not simple inverse.

 ### mudstandards.room.entities